Activities

 What are the best kinds of recommendations for medical school?

-Brown's Health Careers Advisory Committee requires that applicants obtain two letters of recommendation from Brown faculty, at least one of whom must be a professor in biology, chemistry, physics, or mathematics.
-You are also required to have a third letter and may choose to give us a fourth from individuals who know you in an academic, supervisory, or mentoring capacity.
-This could be another Brown faculty member, but it could also come from other individuals on or off campus.
+Health professions schools vary in their expectations for letters of recommendation.
+Brown's Health Careers Advisory Committee requires that applicants from Brown University have two letters of recommendation from faculty members at Brown, at least one of which must be from a professor in biology, neuroscience, chemistry, physics, or mathematics.
+These should come from faculty members who have taught you and/or supervised you on a project.
+You are also required to have a third letter from an individual who knows you in an academic, supervisory, or mentoring capacity.
+This could be another Brown faculty member but it could also come from other individuals on or off campus.
+You can add a fourth letter from a faculty member, mentor, supervisor, etc. (from Brown or elsewhere) if you feel that this will help to represent the breadth of your knowledge and experiences effectively.
 In general, letters of recommendation should be substantive evaluations of the particular qualities that you will bring to your chosen profession.
 Therefore, the best recommendations will come from people who know you well.
-Recommendations from high-ranking or well known individuals who do not show a substantive knowledge of your qualifications are less helpful than letters from individuals who are less prominent but who have a better knowledge of your abilities.
+Recommendations from high-ranking or well-known individuals who do not show substantive knowledge of your qualifications are not as helpful as letters from individuals who are less prominent but who have better knowledge of your abilities and experiences.
+Applicants have the right to retain right of access to letters of recomendation (FERPA).
+However, health professions admission committees do not consider non-confidential letters to be as informative as confidential ones.
+Sections on our website that may be most helpful include: Applicants, Forms & Tip Sheets.

-Is doing research really critical if I am pre-med?
+Is doing research really critical if I follow the pre-health/pre-med track?

-Applying to medical school, or to any other health profession training program, can take up to one and a half years.
-Students who wish to matriculate to a health profession school in the fall following their graduation from college must therefore have all of the required coursework completed by the end of their junior year.
-In such cases, the MCAT, DAT, GRE, etc. should be taken in the spring of junior year or over the summer following junior year.
+The process of applying to medical school, or to any other health profession training program can take up to one and a half years.
+Students planning to take one or more years off before beginning their professional training have much flexibility and can develop stronger application credentials.
+Students who wish to matriculate to a health profession school in the fall immediately after college graduation must have completed all of their required pre-med/pre-health course work and have taken the MCAT, DAT, GRE, etc. in the spring and no later than May of junior year.

-To how many schools does a "typical" pre-med apply?
+To how many schools do "typical" pre-health/pre-med students and alumni apply?

-We recommend that applicants to medical school apply to between twelve and fifteen schools.
-Applicants to other professions generally apply to fewer than ten schools.
+The average applicant to medical school from Brown University applies to between 15 and 20 schools.
+The national average is 15.
+Applicants to other professions generally apply to about 10 schools.

-Is it okay for a Brown pre-med to take a course satisfactory/no-credit?
+Is it okay for a Brown pre-health/pre-med student to take a course satisfactory/no-credit?
 If so, which ones and how many?

 How much Math is really required for the majority of medical schools?